Table of contents

 Is bone grafting always required for dental implants?

-Bone grafting for dental implants isn’t always required.
+Bone grafting for dental implants is not always required.
 Patients with adequate bone density and volume can receive immediate implant placement.
 However, many patients experience bone deterioration requiring augmentation.
 Advanced dental implant techniques like tilted placements or All-on-4 systems minimize grafting needs.
 Can you get dental implants with bone loss without grafting?
 Sometimes, depending on severity.

 How long does bone grafting take before implants?